 We use a combination of in person and Telehealth visits.
 Determining which type of visit is best for you will be based on our assessment of your needs in addition to your preferences.
-Once you have submitted the online New Patient Forms (located on the upper right corner of our website) we will review them and call you to schedule, or let you know the type of referral or clinician we feel is needed if we are not the appropriate office for your concerns.
+Once you have submitted the online New Patient Forms we will contact you to schedule, or let you know the type of referral we feel is needed if we are not the appropriate office for your concerns.
 If your visit is via Telehealth, to make the most of your remote visit, please read this Telehealth Visit Guide .
 The key to a successful evaluation is your flexibility, preparation, and active participation during the appointment.
 We continue to provide the same level of service and commitment to our families they have received for years whether in person or via Telehealth.

 Telehealth Link – https://doxy.me/draronsonramos